alwell/Web_Site/index.md

 - The World in the Buddhist Sense, author Nina van Gorkom.
 Published July 1st 2022.
 Book details: [https://alwell.github.io/Book_details/wibs](https://alwell.github.io/Book_details/wibs).
 [Promo video.](https://youtu.be/8u5GFcCukpk)
 - Dhamma Now, author Sarah Procter Abbott.
 Published 1st May 2023.
 Book details: [https://alwell.github.io/Book_details/dn](https://alwell.github.io/Book_details/dn).

+## Announcement

+Nina van Gorkom author of most of the books published by Zolag passed away peacefully in her sleep on December 31st 2023.

+Nina has been a prolific writer on Buddhism, and had a deep and detailed knowledge of the teachings.

+She uses simple, straightforward, uncluttered language to help us understand.
+However, she does not shy away from the depth and subtlety of the original teachings.
+She has written books which no one else has even attempted, for example, Cetasikas.
+To this day I have not seen any other books which can compete with hers on the development of insight.

+We have lost Nina, a very good friend in the Dhamma, but we gain through her writings an understanding of the Dhamma which can never be lost.

 ### Biographies